Ombai Strait: Fauna

 Ombai Strait is also part of the Coral Triangle, which is recognised as a global centre of marine biodiversity.
-The coastal zones of East Timor have important areas of coral reef ecosystems, such as the ones at Tasitolu and in the Bay of Dili.
+The coastal zones of Timor-Leste have important areas of coral reef ecosystems, such as the ones at Tasitolu and in the Bay of Dili.
 At Tasitolu, the reefs west of Dili Rock are live, healthy and diverse, but those to the east of the rock have lower coverage and more reef rubble.
 At the Port of Dili inside the Bay of Dili, there are at least four different species of coral.

 The Dili area, on the southern edge of the strait, is a recognised nesting ground for sea turtles, of three different species: hawksbill sea turtle (Eretmochelys imbricata; Critically Endangered (CR), according to the International Union for Conservation of Nature (IUCN) Red List), olive ridley sea turtle (Lepidochelys olivacea; Vulnerable (VU)), and green sea turtle (Chelonia mydas; Endangered (EN)).
 On both the Tasi Tolu Beach and the Beto Tasi Beach near Dili's international airport, there is regular hatching of sea turtles.
-However, in most parts of East Timor sea turtles are overharvested for their eggs, skin, meat and carapace for handicraft making.
+However, in most parts of Timor-Leste sea turtles are overharvested for their eggs, skin, meat and carapace for handicraft making.

-The northern edge of the strait abuts two Important Bird Areas (IBAs), Gunung Muna (on Alor, Indonesia), and Atauro (East Timor).
+The northern edge of the strait abuts two Important Bird Areas (IBAs), Gunung Muna (on Alor, Indonesia), and Atauro (Timor-Leste).
 The southern edge of the strait is also the northern shore of four East Timorese IBAs.
 From west to east, they are Be Malae (just to the west of the Loes River), Maubara (a short distance east of the village of Maubara), Tasitolu (just to the west of Dili), and Areia Branca no Dolok Oan (on the eastern side of the Bay of Dili).